zshi719/2025-Data-24100/class_notes/13_more_crud.md

 - One thing to keep in mind as you work through your own code is that it is very easy to violate the DRY principle when writing boilerplate code for routes abstraction.
 - In the case of using multiple methods at a single endpoint there are a number of different methods for doing it, the key, like all code that we try to write is to keep it simple and consistent.

-- Using the example from an updated version of our [basketball flask](../lecture_examples/11_more_crud/) lets take a look at how to do this:
+- Using the example from an updated version of our basketball Flask app, let's take a look at how to do this:

 ```python
 from flask import jsonify, request